Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external link:

-A casualty - Cause is not given at this memorial, though under the heading "wrecked" is the date Aug.
+Stavern Memorial commemoration - Seaman Einar Emil Grandstrøm is commemorated.
+Cause is not given at this memorial, though under the heading "wrecked" is the date Aug.
 24-1940.
-I assume that date refers to the day of Einar Emil Grandstrøm's death, however, the book "Våre falne", which names Norwegian casualties in WW II, says he died during an air attack on London on Aug.
+The book "Våre falne", which names Norwegians who died in WW II, says he died during an air attack in London on Aug.
 28-1941 - no ship is mentioned in this book.
-(According to Page 2 of the archive documents, Morgenen was on her way from Barrow to Halifax on this date).
+(According to Page 2 of the archive documents, Morgenen was on her way from Barrow to Halifax on this date - it's possible he had served on her at some point?).

 Back to Morgenen on the "Ships starting with M" page.